majian55555/Curl_Maui/README.md

 ## Notes

 - Requests have a default timeout of 60 seconds
-- Video responses are temporarily saved to app data directory and cleaned up on app close
+- Video responses are temporarily saved to the app data directory and cleaned up on app close
 - Saved files are stored in your Downloads folder with sanitized filenames based on the URL
 - The application uses `ConfigureAwait(false)` throughout for better async performance